ARCHIVED Bulletin: Easy New Way to Release Invoices Held for Department Approval (Posted April 9, 2009)

 - If there are no additional holds on the invoice, AP will schedule payment per the terms of the purchase order

 Note – Accounts Payable scans all invoices received from suppliers.
 You can view the invoice image using the Requisition and Purchase Orders Query tool.
-To access the query tool, launch Oracle and open the SU Inquiry Tools folder.
+To access the query tool, launch Oracle and open the SU Inquiry Tools and Forms folder.
 For instructions, see How To: View Requisitions, Purchase Orders or Invoices.

 Although not recommended, some invoices may be sent directly to schools or departments and must then be forwarded to Accounts Payable.
 In these cases, be sure to use the Invoice Fax Cover Sheet.
 Follow How To: Mail an Invoice to Accounts Payable.